 A lot can change in a year, and a few notable underperformers from 2014's list are now back in Black Friday's good graces.
 Here are a few things we advised against buying last Black Friday that we're now giving the green light.

 Designer Clothes: Luxury brands used to abstain from Black Friday sales, but the shopping holiday has become more democratic of late, especially since many such brands now have outlet stores.
 A few outlets you can expect to participate in Black Friday sales are Last Call by Neiman Marcus, Barneys Warehouse, and Saks Fifth Avenue OFF 5TH.

 Brand Name Smart TVs: HDTV deals are the meat-and-potatoes of Black Friday sales, but we had previously advised against buying brand name smart TVs, from manufacturers like Samsung and LG.
 Baked-in Internet capabilities were still a relatively new technology, so big brands didn't need to discount these pricey Smart sets.
 But now, a large portion of Black Friday TV deals will be "smart" or have a 4K resolution.

 Latest Fire Tablets: Last year, we said Amazon never discounts (or barely discounts) its latest Fire tablet.
 And we were right; but, Amazon resellers stepped up their game.
-Best Buy knocked $20 off the then-new HD 6 for a price of $80.
+The Best Buy Black Friday sale knocked $20 off the then-new HD 6 for a price of $80.
 This year, Amazon has a new $50 Fire tablet, so be on the lookout for good deals — just not from Amazon necessarily.